Adamska1008/even_bigger_s/README.md

 assert_eq!(S!("hello", "world"), "hello world".to_string());
 ```

-This one is especially helpful with a really long string literal:
+This one is especially helpful with an extensive string literal:

 ```rust
 assert_eq!(